Ichoran/kse3/README.md

 ## How do I get it?

 Only kse3-basics, kse3-flow, kse3-maths and some of kse3-eio (and kse3-testing) are available presently.
-In mill, make sure your module has the latest 3.4 nightly, e.g.
+In mill, make sure your module has a sufficiently recent 3.4 nightly, e.g.

 ```scala
 def scalaVersion = "3.4.0-RC1-bin-20231114-18ada51-NIGHTLY"